Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 ```

-### Optionnal creation of a « template » from ubuntu 22.04
+### Optional creation of a « template » from ubuntu 22.04

 Now we have a running WSL instance of ubuntu 22.04, I prefer to archive it and use it as a template.

-Step :
+Steps :
 1. Create a folder named WSL in Documents for example
 2. Create a folder named base-image in WSL folder
 3. Export it as a tar file :